 Are production factors allocated efficiently across countries?
-To differentiate misallocation from factor intensity differences, we construct a new dataset of estimates for the output shares of natural resources for a large panel of countries.
-We find a significant and persistent degree of misallocation of physical capital.
+To differentiate misallocation from factor intensity differences, we provide a new methodology to estimate output shares of natural resources based solely on current rent flows data.
+With this methodology, we construct a new dataset of estimates for the output shares of natural resources for a large panel of countries.
+In sharp contrast with Caselli and Feyrer (2007), we find a significant and persistent degree of misallocation of physical capital.
 We also find a remarkable movement toward efficiency during last 35 years, associated with the elimination of interventionist policies and driven by domestic accumulation.
-In contrast, we find a much larger and persistent misallocation of human capital.
-Interestingly, when both production factors can be reallocated, capital would often flow from poor to rich countries.
+Interestingly, when both physical and human capital can be reallocated, capital would often flow from poor to rich countries.